 You can also raise matters by contacting your County Councillor.

 Our Freedom of Information Publication Scheme provides details about where you can find information concerning the Council’s work, polices, procedures and information on how public money is spent.

-Council is doing to promote and maintain standards you can view details of our Standards Committee.
+If you would like to find out more about what the County Council is doing to promote and maintain standards you can view details of our Standards Committee.